peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

  `true`  if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise,  `false` .

+<a id="Max_PeterO_Numbers_ERational_PeterO_Numbers_ERational"></a>
+### Max

+    public static PeterO.Numbers.ERational Max(
+        PeterO.Numbers.ERational first,
+        PeterO.Numbers.ERational second);

+Gets the greater value between two rational numbers.

+<b>Parameters:</b>

+ * <i>first</i>: An arbitrary-precision rational number.

+ * <i>second</i>: Another arbitrary-precision rational number.

+<b>Return Value:</b>

+The larger value of the two numbers.
+If one is positive zero and the other is negative zero, returns the positive zero.
+If the two numbers are positive and have the same value, returns the one with the larger denominator.
+If the two numbers are negative and have the same value, returns the one with the smaller denominator.

+<a id="MaxMagnitude_PeterO_Numbers_ERational_PeterO_Numbers_ERational"></a>
+### MaxMagnitude

+    public static PeterO.Numbers.ERational MaxMagnitude(
+        PeterO.Numbers.ERational first,
+        PeterO.Numbers.ERational second);

+Gets the greater value between two values, ignoring their signs.
+If the absolute values are equal, has the same effect as Max.

+<b>Parameters:</b>

+ * <i>first</i>: The first value to compare.

+ * <i>second</i>: The second value to compare.

+<b>Return Value:</b>

+The larger value of the two numbers, ignoring their signs.

+<a id="Min_PeterO_Numbers_ERational_PeterO_Numbers_ERational"></a>
+### Min

+    public static PeterO.Numbers.ERational Min(
+        PeterO.Numbers.ERational first,
+        PeterO.Numbers.ERational second);

+Gets the lesser value between two rational numbers.

+<b>Parameters:</b>

+ * <i>first</i>: The first value to compare.

+ * <i>second</i>: The second value to compare.

+<b>Return Value:</b>

+The smaller value of the two numbers.
+If one is positive zero and the other is negative zero, returns the negative zero.
+If the two numbers are positive and have the same value, returns the one with the smaller denominator.
+If the two numbers are negative and have the same value, returns the one with the larger denominator.

+<a id="MinMagnitude_PeterO_Numbers_ERational_PeterO_Numbers_ERational"></a>
+### MinMagnitude

+    public static PeterO.Numbers.ERational MinMagnitude(
+        PeterO.Numbers.ERational first,
+        PeterO.Numbers.ERational second);

+Gets the lesser value between two values, ignoring their signs.
+If the absolute values are equal, has the same effect as Min.

+<b>Parameters:</b>

+ * <i>first</i>: The first value to compare.

+ * <i>second</i>: The second value to compare.

+<b>Return Value:</b>

+The smaller value of the two numbers, ignoring their signs.

 <a id="Multiply_int"></a>
 ### Multiply